TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 ------------------------

-When he began implementing Python, Guido van Rossum was also reading the published scripts from `"Monty Python's Flying Circus"
+When he began implementing Python, Guido van Rossum was also reading the published scripts kutoka `"Monty Python's Flying Circus"
-<https://en.wikipedia.org/wiki/Monty_Python>`__, a BBC comedy series from the 1970s.
+<https://en.wikipedia.org/wiki/Monty_Python>`__, a BBC comedy series kutoka the 1970s.
 Van Rossum
 thought he needed a name that was short, unique, and slightly mysterious, so he decided to call the language Python.